 You can perform the various tasks on this page based on the Security Groups you are assigned.

 Tip: For more information, refer to the Security Group topic for this module.

-In the module navigation menu, select Reliability > Reliability Analytics.
+In the Applications menu, navigate to the RELIABILITY section, and then select Reliability Analytics.

 The RA Overview page appears.